-In 2022, Backend as a Service(BaaS) demand will be increasing because everything is adapting real-time nowadays, and when it comes to Database as a Service, the first name that comes up in our mind is FIREBASE.
-Google Firebase is the one-stop solution for real-time database, push notification, crashlytics, cloud storage, and hosting.
-Before get deep dive into today’s topic, let’s see what a real-time database is and what Firebase has to offer.
+In 2022, Backend as a Service(BaaS) demand will be increasing because everything is adapting in real-time nowadays, and when it comes to Database as a Service, the first name that comes up in our mind is FIREBASE.
+Google Firebase is the one-stop solution for real-time Database, push notification, crashlytics, cloud storage, and hosting.
+However, before diving into today’s topic, let’s see what a real-time database is and what Firebase has to offer.

 What is Realtime Database

-A real-time database is a database system that uses real-time processing to manage workloads whose state is constantly changing.
-It differs significantly from the traditional database, which mostly unaffected by time.
+A real-time database is a system that uses real-time processing to manage workloads whose state is constantly changing.
+It differs significantly from the traditional Database, which is primarily unaffected by time.

-When we were working with traditional web applications, we sent a POST request to a server, and it saves the data in the database; then, to retrieve the data, we send a GET request.
-To get the latest information from the database, we need to refresh our page.
-On the other hand, a real-time database doesn’t even need to refresh the page.
+When we were working with traditional web applications, we sent a POST request to a server, and it saved the data in the database; then, to retrieve the data, we sent a GET request.
+To get the latest information from the Database, we need to refresh our page.
+On the other hand, a real-time database doesn’t need to refresh the page.
 It automatically gets updated when the new data is added or modified.

-Google Firebase offers two types of cloud-based database solutions for web and mobile development that support real-time data syncing.
+Google Firebase offers two cloud-based database solutions for web and mobile development that support real-time data syncing.

 - Firebase Realtime Database